Position: Current Benchmarking Hinders Real Progress in Deep Learning for Time Series Forecasting: Introduction

-The current trends in the field have led to a focus on finding a one-size-fits-all architecture with state-of-the-art performance in benchmarks.
-This prompted the adoption of increasingly more complex architectures that combine many poorly understood components.
-As we show, the problem has been exacerbated by recent benchmarking practices, which have been ineffective in comparing different architectures and in attributing performance gains to the components being introduced.
-By exposing these limitations and raising concerns about recent reported progress in the field, our work aims to stimulate discussion on our approach to conducting machine learning research for time series forecasting.
-We believe that having this discussion is an important step for the maturity of the field and to ensure future progress.
+\textbf{Our position does not dismiss the field’s progress--which is tangible in many applications--but aims to advance it by fostering awareness of the existing flaws in our practices.} In particular, our objective is to stimulate discussion on our approach--as a community--to conducting machine learning research for time series forecasting.
+We believe that having such a discussion is an important step for the maturity of the field and to ensure future progress.